ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### Phone Screen

-The initial phone screen, like everything in the interview process, serves a dual function: it's an opportunity to learn more about the candidate, and it's the candidate s first interaction with (and evaluation of) a human at your company.
+The initial phone screen, like everything in the interview process, serves a dual function: it's an opportunity to learn more about the candidate, and it's the candidate's first interaction with (and evaluation of) a human at your company.

 Given that this is the first person the candidate will have an interaction with at your company, it's worth thinking carefully about who conducts the interview.
 The questions at this point should not be very technical in nature and so it's not necessary that the interview be conducted by a member of the technical team.
 Often it is done by HR or a dedicated recruiting team.